uma-mishra/MEV-Bot-Detector-Backend/README.md

 Purpose: This subgraph is intended to build a valuable dataset of historical MEV attacks, which is crucial for validating new detection patterns and enhancing the robustness of the MEV detector.

 Local Build Status & Explanation:
 During the development process, I encountered a persistent environment-specific issue with graph-cli on my local Windows setup.
-Specifically, the graph codegen and graph build commands consistently reported "File does not exist" errors for schema.graphql, abis/IUniswapV2Router02.json, and src/mapping.ts.
+The graph codegen and graph build commands repeatedly reported "File does not exist" errors for schema.graphql, abis/IUniswapV2Router02.json, and src/mapping.ts.
 This occurred despite verifying that these files were correctly present and named within the project structure.
 This challenge appears to stem from an underlying local file system access or caching behavior within the graph-cli's execution environment.

 Solution Approach:
 In a production environment or for more robust local development, such issues are typically resolved by: